 - Reported hazards are documented and kept available for future use.

 This element is satisfied when safety issues are being identified and reported in the organization, and then acted upon in a timely manner.
-Based on the reported issues, safety management should close the feedback loop by focusing safety awareness to the most relevant safety issues.
+Based on the reported issues, safety management should close the feedback loop by focusing safety awareness on the most relevant safety issues.

 What Is the Operational Environment?

-This comes from misunderstanding the operational environment as, essentially, the location where actual operations take place – such as the runway, baggage handling areas, etc. In fact, the operational environment is much more extensive than this, and needs to be understood as including:
+This comes from misunderstanding the operational environment as, essentially, the location where actual operations take place – such as the runway, baggage handling areas, etc. In fact, the operational environment is much more extensive than this and needs to be understood as including:

 - Bureaucratic safety concerns: such as office work, data entry, etc.;

 - Corporate safety concerns: such as web security, upper management involvement, etc.;

 - Oversight safety concerns: such as impending compliance requirements; and